The Search for Yitzchak's Wife and the Servant's Retelling/0

 • Discrepancies – In several places, the servant's account contrasts with or even contradicts the original:

-• Family or homeland – While the narrator has Avraham tell the servant to go "אֶל אַרְצִי וְאֶל מוֹלַדְתִּי", the servant states he was told to go "אֶל בֵּית אָבִי... וְאֶל מִשְׁפַּחְתִּי" emphasizing Avraham's family rather than homeland.
+• Family or homeland – While the narrative voice has Avraham tell the servant to go "אֶל אַרְצִי וְאֶל מוֹלַדְתִּי", the servant states he was told to go "אֶל בֵּית אָבִי... וְאֶל מִשְׁפַּחְתִּי" emphasizing Avraham's family rather than homeland.
 Which was the key criterion in finding a wife, that she be from Mesopotamia rather than Canaan, or that she be from Avraham's family specifically?

 • Order of gifts - The servant says that he gave Rivka jewelry only after learning that she was from Avraham's family, while in the original narrative he appears to do so before hearing of her lineage.
 Which is the true order of events?
 How might the different possibilities affect how one views the servant's mission and whether he was meant to choose a wife only from Avraham's relatives?